Matilda of Tuscany

-After Henry IV's retreat in 1097 past the Alps to the empire's north, a power vacuum developed in Italy.
-The struggle between regnum and sacerdotium changed the social and rulership structure of the Italian cities permanently and gave them space for emancipation from foreign rule and communal development.
-From autumn 1098 Matilda was able to regain many of her lost domains.
-Until the end she tried to bring the cities under her control.
+In 1097, Henry IV retreated past the Alps to the northern portion of the Holy Roman Empire, and a power vacuum developed in Italy.
+The struggle between regnum and sacerdotium changed the social and rulership structure of the Italian cities permanently, giving them space for emancipation from foreign rule and communal development.
+From autumn 1098, Matilda regained many of her lost domains.
+Until the end, she tried to bring the cities under her control.
 After 1098, she increasingly used the opportunities offered to her to consolidate her rule again.
-In her final years she was worried about her own memory, which is why the childless Matilda focused her donation activity on the Polirone Abbey rather than find a suitable heir.
+Since she was childless, in her final years, Matilda developed her legacy by focusing her donation activity on Polirone Abbey.

-Between 6 and 11 May 1111, Matilda was reportedly crowned Imperial Vicar and Vice-Queen of Italy by Henry V, Holy Roman Emperor at the Castle of Bianello (Quattro Castella, Reggio Emilia), following the account of Donizo.
+The account of Donizo reports that between 6 and 11 May 1111, Matilda was crowned Imperial Vicar and Vice-Queen of Italy by Henry V at Bianello Castle (Quattro Castella, Reggio Emilia).
 With her death, the House of Canossa became extinct in 1115.
+Well into the thirteenth century, popes and emperors fought over what was called the Terre Matildiche ("Matildine domains") as their rich inheritance.

-Popes and emperors fought over their rich inheritance, called the "Matildine domains", well into the 13th century.
-Matilda became a myth in Italy, which found its expression in numerous artistic, musical and literary designs as well as miracle stories and legends.
-This legacy reached its peak during the Counter-Reformation and the Baroque Period.
-Pope Urban VIII had Matilda's body transferred to Rome in 1630, where she was the first woman to be buried in Saint Peter's Basillica.
+The rule of Matilda and her influence became identified as a cultural epoch in Italy that found expression in the flowering of numerous artistic, musical, and literary designs and miracle stories and legends.
+Her legacy reached its apogee during the Counter-Reformation and the Baroque Period.
+Pope Urban VIII had Matilda's body transferred to Rome in 1630, where she was the first woman to be buried in Saint Peter's Basilica.